soar-tech/strapi/docs/3.x.x/guides/deployment.md

   - **Port**: 5432
   - **Database**: d516fp1u21ph7b

-Below you can use this example to help you to parse your URL if your tool fails to parse your URL for you automatically.
+Below you can use the above example to help you to parse your URL if your tool fails to parse your URL for you automatically.

 ::: windows
 **WINDOWS 10**